WOSPM/checklist/README.md

 - [ ] Project has a LICENSE.
 - [ ] Project has a CONTRIBUTING file.
 - [ ] Project has a CODE_OF_CONDUCT file.
-- [ ] Project has a short description on version control system (e.g. description on Github).

 ### README
 - [ ] README explains what this project does.